-- shares in the EU UCITS master fund DWS Invest ESG Global Emerging Markets Equities, - bank balances according to article 195 KAGB, provided they are available on demand, - derivatives according to article 197 KAGB, provided they are used only for hedging purposes.
+- 1. shares of the EU UCITS master fund DWS Invest Artificial Intelligence, - 2. bank balances according to article 195 KAGB, provided they are available on demand, - derivatives according to article 197 KAGB, provided they are used only for hedging purposes.

-Through the master fund, the Company promotes environmental and social characteristics or a combination of these characteristics and discloses information for the master fund as well as for the feeder fund in accordance with article 8 (1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("Disclosure Regulation"), without pursuing an explicit ESG and/or sustainable investment strategy.
+Through the master fund, the Company promotes environmental and social characteristics or a combination of these characteristics and discloses information for the master fund as well as for the feeder fund in accordance with article 8 (1) of Regulation (EU) 2019/2088 on sustainabilityrelated disclosures in the financial services sector ("Disclosure Regulation"), without pursuing an explicit ESG and/or sustainable investment strategy.